 FP RTX 17.02

-Searches of residents or their property are conducted in a trauma-informed manner that respects client rights, dignity, and self-determination and include, as appropriate to the frequency and invasiveness of searches:
+Searches of residents or their property are conducted according to procedures that:

-communicating to service recipients policies for searches of individuals or their property;

-timely notification of a parent and/or legal guardian;

-definition and documentation of reasonable cause and assessed risk of harm to self or others;

-trained, qualified staff; and
+are communicated to residents and families;

+define when there is reasonable cause to conduct a search;

+minimize the invasiveness of the search;

+respect residents’ rights, dignity, and self-determination;

+clarify that only trained and qualified personnel are permitted to conduct searches; and

-an administrative review process including documentation, notification, and a timetable for review.
+establish a process and timetable for administrative review, including documentation and notification requirements.

-Interpretation: Search procedures should correspond directly to the invasiveness of the search to be conducted.
-For example, more invasive searches should be reserved for higher risk situations with reasonable cause, should only be conducted by highly qualified personnel, and always require an administrative review.
+Interpretation: Organizations should conduct more invasive searches only when there is reason to do so, and should demonstrate that these searches are: (1) conducted by highly qualified personnel, and (2) accompanied by an increased level of administrative review.

 FP RTX 17.03

-The organization communicates policies that respect residents’ privacy for reviewing mail and only does so when a previous incident involving the resident indicates that:
+The organization provides residents and families with a written policy for reviewing mail and electronic communications that respects residents’ privacy and only allows the organization to review mail or electronic communications when a previous incident involving the resident indicates that:

-the mail is suspected of containing unauthorized, dangerous, or illegal material or substances, in which case it may be opened by the resident in the presence of designated personnel; or
+the mail/electronic communication is suspected of containing unauthorized, dangerous, or illegal material or substances, in which case it may be opened by the resident in the presence of designated personnel; or

-receipt or sending of unopened mail is contraindicated.
+receipt or sending of unopened mail/electronic communications is contraindicated.

-Interpretation: Programs serving individuals with substance use conditions may require personnel to review mail without incident due to the reason for which residents are seeking treatment.
+Interpretation: Programs serving individuals with substance use disorders may require personnel to review mail without incident due to the reason for which residents are seeking treatment.
 If an organization employs this approach, they must provide justification for taking such measures, which may include health, safety, and other security concerns.

-Examples: Examples of mail include letters, packages, emails, and other forms of correspondence via social media and electronic communication.
+Examples: Examples of mail and electronic communications include letters, packages, emails, text messages, and other forms of correspondence via social media and electronic platforms.

 FP RTX 17.04